 Grey hair tends to feel more dry because your sebaceous glands, which are attached to your hair follicles secrete less oil than usual.
 Grey hairs can also sometimes feel thicker and coarser.

 If you’re used to having more bounce in your hair naturally, try using styling tools to create extra volume from the heat.
 We’ve recently started using the GHD Rise and can, so far, vouch for it.
 If you do opt for this, don’t forget to use heat-protective products to keep your hair in its best condition.
+We also highly rate the Revlon One-Step Hair Dryer and Volumizer.

 It’s also worth shopping around for some hydrating hair masks, enriched with natural oils to keep that soft and supple feel to your hair.
 You can find out more in our best hair masks guide.

-If you’re actually going grey and are here for it, the key thing to remember is that grey hair comes with a different feel to the texture of your hair lines.
+If you’re actually going grey and are here for it, the key thing to remember is that grey hair comes with a different feel to the texture of your hairlines.

 This means that upkeep has never been more important; pamper your hair with cuts and styling treatments.
-Smoothing and shining is also crucial to keep the appearance of a soft and light texture to your hair.
+Smoothing and shining are also crucial to keep the appearance of a soft and light texture to your hair.

 Victoria is founder and editor-in-chief of mamabella, freelance journalist and Mum.
 She has a passion for empowering people to feel beautiful whatever their age, size, skin type and budget